 We as veterans need to educate ourselves about this new claims and appeals process.
 We need to understand the myriad choices of appeal tracks before us, and we need to understand the “pros” and “cons,” the risks and the potential rewards of any particular choice.

 When the VA denies a claim – whether an original claim, an increased compensation claim, a so-called TDIU claim, or a survivor benefits claim – the veteran or surviving spouse (or child) will be faced with a massive choice: whether and what type of appeal to file.

 I want to walk you through the options that comprise this choice.

-But before I do that, I have 3 warnings that should govern every choice you make under the new VA Appeals Modernization Act, every article or blog post or video or podcast episode you read or see or hear, and every offer you get from a VSO, attorney, or even the VA.
+But before I do that, I have a warning that should govern every choice you make under the new VA Appeals Modernization Act, every article or blog post or video or podcast episode you read or see or hear, and every offer you get from a VSO, attorney, or even the VA.

-With those three warnings in mind, let’s take a look at the choices that you have when the VA denies a claim for a service connection benefit under the VA Appeals Modernization Act.
+With that warning in mind, let’s take a look at the choices that you have when the VA denies a claim for a service connection benefit under the VA Appeals Modernization Act.

 Choice 1: Accept the VA’s decision and move on with your life.